 Xbox One X game performance and library

 Of course, what’s the end-goal of all this extra horsepower if not a better gaming experience?
 Thankfully here we’re happy to report that the Xbox One X performs exactly as advertised: Games look great across the board.
-Whether you’re using a 1080p TV with the Xbox One X or playing in 4K HDR, games look fantastic on the next-gen console.
+Whether you’re using a 1080p TV with the Xbox One X or playing in 4K HDR, games look fantastic on the most powerful console of the last generation.

 But let’s break down each use case individually.

 If you’re a 1080p TV owner, the Xbox One X will do something called supersampling to create better-looking images.
 Supersampling is a complex term but the basic idea is that the game renders itself in 4K thinking it’s connected to a 4K screen, which means objects are rendered with four times the detail.
 All this data can’t be displayed, because at the end it’s still being shown on a 1080p TV with a set number of pixels on its display, but the resulting image is one that's more detail-rich.

 In practice that means images are going to look a bit sharper.
 Trees, branches and foliage in general won’t look so jagged, for example, and basic fog on an Xbox One might become thicker and more realistic while using an Xbox One X.